Explainer: China creates new ‘leaders group’ to help deliver its climate goals

 China’s state media has provided the first details about a new high-level climate “leaders group” formed to direct the country’s emission-reducing efforts.

-A short news clip of the group’s first plenary meeting released last Thursday shows dozens of officials taking notes as China’s vice premier, Han Zheng, instructs them to ensure the nation “peaks” its carbon emissions before 2030 and the realisation of “carbon neutrality” before 2060.
+A short news clip of the group’s first plenary meeting released last Thursday shows dozens of officials taking notes as China’s vice premier, Han Zheng, instructs them to ensure the nation “peaks” its carbon emissions before 2030 and achieves “carbon neutrality” before 2060.

 The climate “leaders group” has been established and will be supervised by the central government and comprises the heads of key national-level ministries and agencies, according to Chinese reports and Carbon Brief sources.